mckaywrigley/level-4-agent-code/README.md

   The main script orchestrating the entire “plan → partial commit steps → final review” flow.

   1. Switches/creates a new feature branch.
-  2. Ensures a draft PR is open.
+  2. Ensures a PR is open.
   3. Runs the **Planner Agent** to get steps.
   4. For each step:
      - Asks **Text-to-Feature** to propose changes.